davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

 ##### Part I: The Basics

-- From your shell, create a directory to store your first program.
-Let's call this directory `learningTypes/`.
+- From your shell terminal, create a directory to store your first program.
+Let's call this directory `learningTypes`, like this:

   ```bash
   $ mkdir learningTypes